 Wordsworth Grasmere is the recently renovated museum dedicated to William Wordsworth.
 It’s located next to Dove Cottage which was his home from 1799 to 1808 and the place where many of his most famous works were written.

-The museum has a huge collection of artefacts dedicated to British Romanticism including over 68,000 manuscripts, as well as several rare first edition books, paintings, and personal belongings of artists from the era.
+The museum has a huge collection of artefacts dedicated to British Romanticism including over 68,000 manuscripts, as well as several rare first-edition books, paintings, and personal belongings of artists from the era.
+It’s an interesting museum and perfect for a rainy day.

 Buttermere is a beautiful lake set in a remote part of the Lake District with mighty crags forming a forbidding barrier around it.
 The best views can be gained either by hopping out of the car as you drive along its northern edge or by taking the 2-hour stroll around its perimeter.

-Don’t miss the stand of trees perched on the edge of the lake under the imposing crags of Haystacks.
-On a perfectly still day it forms a crystal-clear reflection making it one of our favourite views in the lake district.
+Don’t miss — The stand of trees on the edge of the lake under the imposing crags of Haystacks forms a crystal-clear reflection making it one of the best views in the lake district.

 The town of Buttermere is a lovely place to stroll around and try a classic Lake District ice cream.
 There are also great views from the Dale Head walk which starts at Gatesgarth at the western end of the valley.